What is fucoidan?

 Undaria pinnatifida

 Undaria pinnatifida, commonly known as wakame, is a brown seaweed that inhabits coastal waters to depths of approximately 20 metres.
 It is typically found in sheltered reef areas with conditions such as temperature, available nutrients, light and depth all being important variables in the life cycle of the seaweed.
 Sporophylls produce up to 100 million spores which then settle and grow into new individuals.
-Undaria can reach approximately 2m in length in less than one year and growth rates can be up to 1cm per day – making the species a rapidly renewable marine resource.
+Undaria can reach approximately 2 m in length in less than one year and growth rates can be up to 1 cm per day – making the species a rapidly renewable marine resource.

 Undaria is hand-harvested by Marinova’s team of professional divers when the seaweed reaches the peak of its growth cycle, usually during springtime.
-Each seaweed is then inspected for any foreign objects, such as shells and crustaceans, before the Undaria sporophyll (known as mekabu) is separated from the blade (known as wakame).
+Each seaweed is then inspected for any foreign matter, such as shells and crustaceans, before the Undaria sporophyll (known as mekabu) is separated from the blade (known as wakame).
 The fresh seaweed is hung on racks and sun-dried to preserve the bioactive compounds, such as fucoidan.

 Fucus vesiculosus floating on ocean surface